karthicksakkaravarti/CraftVid/Docs/plan.md

   - `backend/backend/workspaces/models.py`: Keep Turn off, video published or not with link
   - `backend/backend/templates/workspaces/workspace_detail.html`: Add option to tag whether it's uploaded to YouTube or not and add any comment or and video link is mandatory ?
 - **User Instructions**: Just add if anything i missed any thing

+- [] Step 37: Create a live progress of image, voice, and video generation Batch Generation process
+- **Task**: Okay, so the issue is right now, not able to track the image, voice and video generation progress because it's been generating in the in backend using celery, so I need some way to see that what is the progress being happening?
+So probably some  some kind of socket implementation or any kind of live implementation.
+Required to enable. what you thing ? in Batch Generation i want to show the status.
+- **Files**:
+  - `backend/backend/templates/workspaces/screen_detail.html`: When I click on batch generate Some live loader or are kind of skeleton process and their percentage shows in each section

+- **User Instructions**: Just add if anything i missed any thing